s4myle/link-anchor/README.md

 This project has been developed using the following:

-- HTML e CSS
+- HTML and CSS
 - JavaScript
-- Git/Github
+- Git and Github
 - Figma
   <br>